-While continuing to passionately pursue his photography Greg earned a Juris Doctorate law degree, became a member of the New York Bar, practiced law with a prominent Manhattan law firm and successfully engaged in ventures unrelated to photography.
+While continuing to passionately pursue and support himself through his photography Greg earned a Juris Doctorate law degree and became a member of the New York Bar.
+He practiced law with a prominent Manhattan law firm and successfully engaged in ventures unrelated to photography.
 Over the years however it was his photography that always remained his true passion.
-He continued to make images at every opportunity, primarily working in color, building a significant body of work.
+He continued to make images, primarily working in color and building a significant body of work.

 Deeply influenced by painting, Greg's precisely composed and executed images celebrate light, color and mood in a manner evocative of the work of American painters of the late 19th and 20th centuries such as Albert Bierstadt, Thomas Moran, Edward Hopper and Richard Estes.

-"In order to best accomplish this I employ the finest cameras and lenses available.
-Currently, I am using the 150 megapixel Phase One IQ4 paired with Schneider-Kreuznach lenses, and always mounted on a firm tripod.
-I feel this system, although heavy, delicate and often challenging to use in the field, is currently the best available tool for recording the subtleties of light, color, detail and mood that are paramount to me in my work."
+"In order to realize my vision I employ the finest cameras and lenses available.
+Currently, I am using the 150 megapixel Phase One IQ4 paired with Schneider-Kreuznach and Rodenstock lenses, Phase One or Alpa camera bodies and always mounted on a firm tripod.
+I feel this system, although heavy and often challenging to use in the field is currently the best available tool for recording the subtleties of light, color, detail and mood that are paramount to me in my work."

-"My Limited Edition prints are made using the finest quality archival pigments laid onto Hahnemuhle Fine Art Baryta archival papers.
-The resulting archival pigment print is then carefully backed, over-matted and framed in solid wood framing and covered with UV attenuating anti-reflective glass.
-This results in the creation of a fine art piece with extraordinary detail, richness, nuance, depth and permanence that may truly be enjoyed for generations.”
+"My large (up to 120 inch long) Limited Edition prints are made using the finest quality materials available.
+Collectors may select either a traditional silver halide photographic print developed on FujiFlex photographic material and then face mounted and sealed under plexiglass or an archival pigment print on Hahnemuhle Fine Art Baryta archival paper carefully backed, over-matted, framed and covered with UV attenuating anti-reflective glass.
+Either process results in the creation of a fine art piece with extraordinary detail, richness, nuance, depth and permanence.”

 Cache Street along Gaslight Alley